jshakes/jshakes.github.io/_posts/2014-03-09-easy-icomoon-icons-with-sass.markdown

 @include icomoon("myIcon");
 {% endhighlight %}

-The second argument, `$icon`, accepts the icon name, minus the ‘icon-‘ prefix used to define the class.
+The first argument, `$icon`, accepts the icon name, minus the "icon-" prefix used to define the class.

-For the `$position` argument, you can provide “before”, “after” or “replace” depending on where you want the icon to be placed relative to the contents of the element. “replace" sets the font-size of the contents to 0, so you must pass in a pixel-based font size value to the content block to restore the size of the icon.
+For the second argument, `$position`, you can provide “before”, “after” or “replace” depending on where you want the icon to be placed relative to the contents of the element. “replace" sets the font-size of the contents to 0, so you must pass in a pixel-based font size value to the content block to restore the size of the icon.

 {% highlight scss %}
 // Visually replace the contents of the element with the search icon